srvanderplas/unl-stat850-book/docs/05-reading-data.md

 </div>
 </details>

-<details><summary>For even higher levels of detail, [Proc Univariate](https://go.documentation.sas.com/?docsetId=procstat&docsetTarget=procstat_univariate_toc.htm&docsetVersion=9.4&locale=en) will provide variability, tests for location, quantiles, skewness, and will identify the extreme observations for you. </summary>
+3. For even higher levels of detail, [Proc Univariate](https://go.documentation.sas.com/?docsetId=procstat&docsetTarget=procstat_univariate_toc.htm&docsetVersion=9.4&locale=en) will provide variability, tests for location, quantiles, skewness, and will identify the extreme observations for you.

+<details class="ex"><summary>PROC UNIVARIATE demo</summary>
 You can also get histograms for variables, even specifying distributions you'd like to be fit to the data (if that's something you want).